boa3444/UPES-project/README.md

 # UPES-project
-consists 100 days of code commits
+consists 100 days of code commits in C programming language